MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-financial-download.md

 :::image type="content" source="media/sample-financial-download/power-bi-desktop-canvas-sample-dataset.png" alt-text="Screenshot of Try a sample dataset on the canvas.":::

-If you've landed on this tutorial from the sample dataset dialog box, go ahead and choose **Load sample data**.
+If you've landed on this tutorial from the sample dataset dialog box, go ahead and choose **Load data**.

 ## Next steps